Pie and ESG

 The Climate Friendly Fund prioritises investments in companies and exchange- traded funds with lower carbon risk.
 Meaning, companies with lower carbon emissions and fossil fuel reserves.
 This ‘screen’ is in addition to the exclusions in the ESG Policy.

-Our preference will be companies that are well prepared for a low carbon economy, where emissions harmful to our climate are limited, taxed, or both.
+We prefer companies that are well prepared for a low carbon economy, where emissions harmful to our climate are limited, taxed, or both.
 Companies can be well prepared because their activities:

 - Actively reduce or prevent emissions (e.g. windfarms);